sebastianotronto/sebastiano.tronto.net/src/blog/2022-09-10-netbooks/netbooks.md

 ### Distro hopping in 2020

-When the first lockdowns came in March 2020 I had decided to use my netbook for some little experiments.
-Nothing crazy, just trying out some distros and play around with them - had *distro-hopped* since 2011 or so.
+When the first lockdowns came in March 2020 I decided to use my netbook for some little experiments.
+Nothing crazy, just trying out some distros and play around with them - I had not *distro-hopped* since 2011 or so.

 I installed [Alpine](https://www.alpinelinux.org/) first.
 It was fine, but the lack of man pages by default did not amuse me.
-Then I tried [Void](https://voidlinux.org/), that I ended up installing on my main laptop later that year and I am still using as my main OS to this day.
+Then I tried [Void](https://voidlinux.org/), that I ended up installing on my main laptop later that year, and I am still using it as my main OS to this day.
 Finally I decided to try something different and went with OpenBSD.

 ### Backpacking in 2022